dmis-lab/MulinforCPI/README.md

 ## **Clustering the dataset:**
 In our experiment we use cross, we used the cross-cluster validation technique.
-Leave one out for testing while the validation set is randomly taken from training set with the ratio 20/80.<br />
+Leave one out for testing while the validation set is randomly taken from the training set with a ratio 20/80.<br />
   `data_file: The file contains dataset (Davis,KIBA,metz)`<br />
   `output_folder: The folder contains five clusters`<br />
   ~~~